Amalaltlb/Paris-Cycling-Traffic-Analysis/README.md

 ## How to Use

 1. Download the two files containing the project materials.
-2. Open the Paris Cycling Trafic Analysis.pptx to review key findings and insights.
+2. Open the Paris Cycling Trafic Analysis.pptx to review our key findings and insights of this analysis.